 I have received a copy of the University of New England's School of Nurse Anesthesia Student Didactic Handbook.
 I have had an opportunity to review and discuss its contents, and I agree, as a student enrolled in this Program, to adhere to the policies and guidelines set forth, including the Professional Expectations for Graduate Study.
 Furthermore, I acknowledge that I have read the Essential Technical Standards and understand that these standards must be met prior to my matriculation in the program and maintained throughout the course of my training.
-All policies and procedures outline in the Student Handbook are subject to change during the course of the Program, and it is my responsibility to not only keep abreast of these changes, but recognize them as a requirement for graduation from the program.
+If I am unable to maintain these standards, I will notify the Program Director immediately.
+All policies and procedures outlined in the Student Handbook are subject to change during the course of the Program, and it is my responsibility to not only keep abreast of these changes, but recognize them as a requirement for graduation from the program.

-I attest that I have worked more than one year full-time in an acute care setting as identified by the administration at UNE.
+I attest that I have worked more than one year full-time in a critical care setting as identified by the administration at UNE.
 If any information I have submitted proves to be untrue, I understand that this may lead to my immediate termination from the program.